Norwegian Dawn accidents and incidents

 |October 2017||Cruise Illness / Virus Outbreaks|

 October 2007, CDC reported on voyage Oct 14 to 26, a Norovirus outbreak (gastrointestinal illness) infected a total of 149 passengers (out of 2169, or 6,9%) and 15 crew (out of 1056, or 1,4%).
 All sick suffered from Norovirus symptoms (vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.
 The ship was on 12-day Atlantic Coastal (Canada New England) cruise from homeport NYC New York.

 |14 August 2017||Crew / Passenger Crimes|

 (sexual) On August 14, 2017, a 15-year-old male passenger was reportedly raped by a 30-year-old male passenger on the ship while docked in Kings Wharf (Royal Naval Dockyard, Bermuda).
 The ship remained berthed there in the period Aug 13-16.

-Rapist (Adam Boyd, from Bay Springs, Mississippi USA) was charged with one count of sexual abuse of a minor.
+The rapist (Adam Christopher Boyd, from Bay Springs, Mississippi USA) was charged with one count of sexual abuse of a minor.
 The man was arrested in Bermuda and extradited back to the USA.
 Criminal charges were filed on August 30.
-The incident occurred on a 7-day Bermuda cruise from homeport Boston MA.
+The incident occurred on a 7-day Bermuda cruise roundtrip from homeport Boston MA to King's Wharf (aka Royal Naval Dockyard, 3-day port stay).

 The boy was reportedly drinking alcohol with other teenagers on Deck 13 when he was met by Boyd.
 The man told him that he was a hairdresser and offered to braid his hair.
 Reportedly, he asked the boy about his age, to which he clearly answered 15.
 Then the man escorted him back to his stateroom.

-The ship’s CCTV footage showed them both leaving Deck 13 early in the morning, the boy appearing to be intoxicated.
+Cruise liner’s CCTV footage showed them both leaving Deck 13 early in the morning (Aug 14), the boy appearing to be intoxicated (which was later verified by another passenger).
 When they reached a secluded area on Deck 14, the man kissed the boy and put his hands down the kid’s pants and genitals.
 Then the boy was anally raped.
-He reported the incident to his family, who in turn alerted the ship’s security and local police.
+He reported the incident to his family, who in turn alerted ship’s security and local police.
+The Bermudian police officers took the minor to a hospital where he was administered a rape kit (sexual assault forensic exam).

 |02 January 2016||Drug Smuggling|